How to make sure your staff’s summer browsing doesn’t ruin your business

 Rogue or fake access points are another source of attacks to your data when you are browsing online.
 It is easy to quickly setup a laptop as an access point in a hotel lobby and then ‘entice’ devices to connect.
 Once traffic is captured in this way there are multiple techniques for stealing data, even data that is encrypted.

-What can you do to mitigate risk for your organisation?
+What can you do to mitigate risk for your organization?

 Three easy steps to make your company and staff’s data more secure: